How to create a link to play a sound file in HTML

-Inserting the sound file in a A HREF tag allows the browser to open and play the midi file if the viewer of your web page has properly configured their Internet browser.
-You can also use the embed tag or the newer audio tag to insert a sound file into a web page.
+Linking to a sound file using a href allows a browser to open and play an audio file if the viewer of your web page has properly configured their Internet browser.
+You can also use the <embed> tag or the newer <audio> tag to insert a sound file directly into a web page.

 When it comes to audio files, we recommend using the .MP3 file format because it is widely accepted, utilized by all browsers and operating systems.